openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/compressing-models-during-training/quantization-aware-training-tensorflow.rst

-Quantization-aware Training (QAT) with tensorFlow 2
+Quantization-aware Training (QAT) with TensorFlow
 ===================================================

-Here, we provide the steps that are required to integrate QAT from NNCF into the training script written with PyTorch or TensorFlow 2:
+Here, we provide the steps that are required to integrate QAT from NNCF into the training script written with TensorFlow:

 .. note::
-   Currently, NNCF for TensorFlow 2 supports optimization of the models created using Keras `Sequential API <https://www.tensorflow.org/guide/keras/sequential_model>`__ or `Functional API <https://www.tensorflow.org/guide/keras/functional>`__.
+   Currently, NNCF for TensorFlow supports optimization of the models created using Keras `Sequential API <https://www.tensorflow.org/guide/keras/sequential_model>`__ or `Functional API <https://www.tensorflow.org/guide/keras/functional>`__.